Nik-Zainal-Group/signature.tools.lib/README.md

 ### Example 04

 Here we provide an example of using the ```signatureFit_pipeline``` function introduced in v2.1.0.
-This function is meant to automated some recurrent tasks in signature analysis, such as catalogues generation and selections of signatures to fit.
+This function is meant to automate some recurrent tasks in signature analysis, such as catalogues generation and selection of signatures to fit.

 Similarly to the examples above, we store the location of the files containing the single nucleotide variants into the ```SNV_tab_files``` variable: